psp515/PicoController/README.md

 ### About The Project

 The Pico Controller is an ARGB LED controller designed for seamless integration and control via MQTT.
 Additionally, it features an onboard button for manual control.
-This device offers multiple lighting modes, leveraging the full capabilities of the WS2812B LEDs to create stunning visual effects.
+This device offers multiple lighting modes (not yet xD), leveraging the full capabilities of the WS2812B LEDs to create stunning visual effects.

 Key Features:
 - Multiple Control Options: Primarily managed through MQTT, with an onboard button for direct interaction.
 - Dynamic Lighting Modes: Experience a variety of lighting effects, fully utilizing the potential of WS2812B LEDs.
 - Configuration Mode: Adjust settings such as LED strip length, Wi-Fi credentials, and MQTT configurations effortlessly.

-To facilitate setup, the device comes with a 3D model and detailed assembly instructions provided in [Documentation](https://github.com/psp515/PicoController/tree/main/docs)
+To facilitate setup, the device comes with a 3D model and assembly instructions provided in [Documentation](https://github.com/psp515/PicoController/tree/main/docs)

 ### Built With